-We have over sixty experts from four universities, and key Crown Research Institutes working to translate discoveries into practical applications against infectious diseases.
+We have over forty experts from across the university making fundamental discoveries and translating these discoveries into practical applications against infectious diseases.

 Key research areas

-Webster Centre scientist, Dr Jo Kirman, researches applied and molecular immunology
+Webster Centre scientist, Associate Professor Jo Kirman, researches applied and molecular immunology.

-Webster Centre scientist, Dr James Ussher, researches immunity to bacterial infection
+Webster Centre Director, Dr James Ussher, researches immunity to bacterial infection and antimicrobial resistance.

 Webster Centre scientists Associate Professor Russell Poulter and Professor Iain Lamont have been investigating the bacterial causes of diseases in New Zealand kiwifruit.